blaine-wataru/blaine-wataru.github.io/essays/meteor-gotchas.md

 While Meteor is a great tool, I did have a couple of problems, that I assume are specific to the Windows version of Meteor, and I will be talking about my experiences with them below.
 Some of them I solved, and some I didn't.

 ### Problem 1
 The first, and major problem involved Meteor runtimes.
 There was a particular case in my ICS314 class involving an exercise called [Digits](http://courses.ics.hawaii.edu/ics314f17/morea/meteor-2/experience-meteor-digits-1.html).
 I had trouble running a meteor create command on this exercise in the apps folder: it took over 20 MINUTES.
 That's a long time.
 A REALLY long time.
+In particular, the command got stuck at extracting packages for 10+ minutes at a time, several times throughout the command.

+I later found that this was due to a bug in Meteor.
+Apparently, the major issue was the version of 7zip included in Meteor.
+It was outdated.
+The version included was for the 32-bit version of Windows, and Windows 10 is a 64-bit OS, so the discrepancy created a major slowdown when trying to extract files.
+After replacing that version of 7zip, the meteor create commands ran much faster in comparison.

+## Conclusion

 Actually, that was my only problem.
 I know I said there were a number of problems, but I honestly had no troubles outside of this issue.
-SO in conclusion, Meteor, fix your Windows version/
+So in conclusion, Meteor, fix your Windows version.